The answer depends on your holiday/travel dates and your priorities.

 I didn't get to travel to the south west but Pamukkale is well worth seeing, I Iuckily visited a similar landscape from Oaxaca in Mexico, the only 2 places in the world with this stunning landscape.
-Antalya has a nice beach & good sailing on the Meditterrean but the place itself didn't grab me barr the nice hotel we stayed in. almost 7 years ago
+Antalya has a nice beach & good sailing on the Meditterrean but the place itself didn't grab me barr the nice hotel we stayed in. about 7 years ago

 I think you would like to take a look at this site: